Macro-haplogroup L: L1-6

 Undifferentiated L1'2'3'4'5'6 has been found in Neanderthal fossils from the Caucasus (Mezmaiskaya cave) and the Altai (Denisova Cave), dated to before 50 kya.
-This suggests that an earlier wave of expansion of Homo sapiens left Africa between about 200–130 kya (during the Penultimate Glacial Period, c.f.
-Skhul and Qafzeh hominins) and left genetic traces by interbreeding with Neanderthals before disappearing.
+This suggests that an earlier wave of expansion of Homo sapiens left Africa between about 200–130 kya (during the Penultimate Glacial Period, cf. Skhul and Qafzeh hominins) and left genetic traces by interbreeding with Neanderthals before disappearing.